-There are many reasons why people find themselves in debt including financial over commitment, loss of job, sickness, gambling or just simply being unorganized.
-In our experience, most people want to pay their debts, but many don’t know how to go about it.
+There are many reasons why people find themselves in debt including financial over commitment, loss of job, sickness, gambling, dispute or just simply being disorganized.
+In our experience, most people want to pay their debts, but many do not know how to go about it.

 If you are unable to pay your debts immediately there may be options available to you, which may prevent any further action.